 We are currently offering one-to-one counselling to women in the boroughs of Kensington & Chelsea, Hammersmith & Fulham, Westminster, Hackney, Tower Hamlets, Barking & Dagenham, Redbridge, Waltham Forest, Havering, Greenwich and Newham.
 However, if you reside in another London borough, you can still access our support groups and workshops.
 Please look for updates here as we aim to widen our counselling provision to other London boroughs later this year.

-The Woman’s Trust’s counselling service is BACP accredited and works to the BACP Ethical Framework for Good Practice.
+The Woman’s Trust’s counselling service is BACP accredited and works to the BACP Ethical Framework for the Counselling Professions (2016).
 The service is open to all women who are, or have been affected by domestic violence.
 Woman’s Trust can advise and refer women who do not fall into this category to other services.

 We take referrals directly from women or through a third party with their consent.